-Based on the Interbranch Commission's review, Proposed Rule 706 is the analog to Proposed Rule 456 for criminal, rather than summary, cases.
+Based on the Commission's review, Proposed Rule 706 is the analog to Proposed Rule 456 for criminal, rather than summary, cases.
 Because the procedures and determinations in Proposed Rule 706 are largely co-extensive with those proposed in Proposed Rule 456, we extend our support to and suggest amendments on the proposed rule consistent with our comments on Rule 456 above.
+We also offer the following recommendations specific to Rule 706.

-In addition to recommending generally that the Rules Committee incorporate our proposed changes to Rule 456 into Rule 706, we also suggest one change specific to Rule 706.
-The current version of the Rule provides a bright-line bar on committing the defendant to prison for failure to pay fines or costs unless the court has first held a hearing in which it determines the individual is financially able to pay those LFOs.
-This explicit prohibition is removed from the proposed rule and is not clearly re-asserted in its new provisions.
-It is important that the rules for both summary and criminal cases expressly place judges on notice that it is unlawful to jail a person for non-payment unless the court first makes a finding that the individual can pay.
-The proposed rules should also require that this finding be in writing.
-This requirement was set forth in the Rules Committee's prior proposals and should be included in the current one.
-Written findings provide key insights into why the court has found that the individual is able to pay and has ordered his or her incarceration.
-They also improve transparency, thus encouraging equal application of the law.
+As we noted in our comments in 2024, the current version of the rule provides a bright-line bar on committing the defendant to prison for failure to pay fines or costs unless the court has first held a hearing in which it determines the individual is financially able to pay those LFOs.12 This explicit prohibition was removed from the 2024 version of the proposed rule and was not clearly re-asserted in its provisions.
+In the current iteration, this issue is resolved in subdivision (a), which replaces the somewhat nebulous language of "it appears" with "the court determines."
+While this change is minor, we support its retention: it is important that the rules for both summary and criminal cases expressly place judges on notice that it is unlawful to jail a person for non-payment unless the court first makes a finding that the individual can pay.

-&lt;sup>10 See Pa.R.Crim.P.
+12 See Pa.R.Crim.P.
 706(a) (2006) (providing that "[a] court shall not commit the defendant to prison for failure to pay a fine or costs unless it appears after hearing that the defendant is financially able to pay the fine or costs").